developdaly/Hybrid-Enterprise/README.md

 The point here is to use this file to override settings in `wp-config.php`.
 You'll want to use this in all environments other than production.

 The same definitions from above *must* be defined in your `local-config.php` if that file exists.

+## `sunrise.php`

+When multisite is enabled, this file is loaded.
+Since the domain is defined in the database `sunrise.php` overrides it with `PRODUCTION_DOMAIN` is defined, which is required.

+## wp-env-domain.php

+Replaces database instances of your domain with the current environment domain.